Groundwater Replenishment System (GWRS), Orange County, California, United States of America

 To fulfil the future water demand for agricultural, industrial and indirect potable use, it was decided to expand the GWRS and the plant was constructed with scope for future expansion.
 The project provides an additional 31,000 acre-feet a year (AFY) of water supplies, bringing the total to 103,000AFY, sufficient for 850,000 people.

 Intertie is a pipeline connection between the Delta-Mendota Canal (DMC) and California Aqueduct (CA).

 Water at the existing plant is treated using advanced techniques consisting of microfiltration, reverse osmosis (RO) and ultraviolet (UV) disinfection with hydrogen peroxide.

 The source water, which is secondary treated sewer water, is first micro-filtered at a microfiltration unit.

 Microfiltration processes remove small suspended particles, protozoa, bacteria and other harmful viruses from the water.

-The water is then filtered through RO.
-This process removes salts, viruses, pesticides and most organic compounds by passing the forced water through thin plastic membranes.
+The water is then filtered through RO, which removes salts, viruses, pesticides and most organic compounds by passing the forced water through thin plastic membranes.
 Water quality recovered after this step is near-distilled.

-In the final stage, the water is treated with ultraviolet (UV) light and hydrogen peroxide as a precautionary measure.
+In the final stage, the water is treated with UV light and hydrogen peroxide as a precautionary measure.

 Combining UV light and hydrogen peroxide produces advanced oxidation reaction and eliminates any remaining organic compounds.